MDIL-SNU/SevenNet/README.md

 To reuse a preprocessed training set, you can specify `${dataset_name}.sevenn_data` to the `load_dataset_path:` in the `input.yaml`.

 Once you initiate training, `log.sevenn` will contain all parsed inputs from `input.yaml`.
 Any parameters not specified in the input will be automatically assigned as their default values.
 You can refer to the log to check the default inputs.
-Currently, detailed explanations of model hyperparameters can be found at [`nequip`](https://github.com/mir-group/nequip), or inside input_full.yaml.
+Currently, detailed explanations of model hyperparameters can be found at `input_full.yaml`.

 #### Multi-GPU training